pedroke/ZigWaterMeter/README.md

 Still in beta testing phase!

 TODO:
-- Integrate the new device to zigbee2mqtt.
-- Find suitable Zigbee cluster
+- Find suitable, more specific Zigbee cluster
 - Introduce joining mechanism.
 Now the device is joining the network automatically when battery is connected.
 Currently the firmware has to be re-flashed to clear nvram.
 - Add reporting of battery voltage.
 - Find suitable enclosures for the main unit and the sensor.